SpenceKonde/DxCore/megaavr/bootloaders/optiboot_dx/README.md

 Since the 64k parts have no program memory locations above the first 64k, RAMPZ should never have a non-zero value, so this should not be a problem.

 It is plausible that with more aggressive optimization, it might be possible to make room for EEPROM writes on 64k and smaller flash.
 It would take a miracle to do that on 128k parts.

+### Change 10/17/23:
+As of 10/17/2023, users building custom versions of optiboot_dx can specify baud rates lower than 62750 now even for 128k parts.
+This is done by, if (and only if, for readability sake) we are using the ALT serial port (costs 3 words) AND we have 128k of flash (costs 6 words) AND the baud rate is below 62750.
+It works by replacing the UART initialization code with a little piece of asm, and explicitly prepares a pointer for it.
+This saves 2 words of flash, and was the easiest way to get these configurations to build.
+The price is a blob of asm to do a trivial task just to save 4 bytes.

 ### Wastes of space
 There are a few points at which the compiler generates terrible, terrible code.